How to Meditate in Portuh Bella

 Benjamin Franklin.

-If I were a little more ignorant, this writing would have been entitled Big Brother or something as clichéd as that but I find ‘Big’ is too large a word to attribute to a mind so small.
+If I were a little more ignorant, this writing would have been entitled Big Brother or something as clichéd as that but I find ‘Big’ is too large a word to attribute to a mind that thinks so small.
 It’s a mind that would entertain the petty ambition of extracting information from those who are unaware of the consequences of giving it, under the guise of convenience.

-It sounds like the mischievous ‘Little Brother’, so-called by the native Americans, who were also duped into giving up information for convenience in the 15th century.
-That didn’t end well at all.
+It sounds like the mischievous ‘little brother’, so-called by the native Americans, who were also duped into giving up information for convenience in the 15th century–that didn’t end well at all.

-I pick up my phone to call a friend, I’m trying to tell him I’ll be late.
-Instinctively, I look for an envelope or some other icon on the phone menu showing a possible missed call, something or other.
-I see an unfamiliar caution sign, I’m thinking maybe the battery needs replacing or there’s a serious software issue.
+I pick up my phone to call a friend, I’m trying to tell him that I’ll be late.
+I automatically look for an envelope or some other red or glowing icon on the phone menu showing a possible missed call, something or other.
+I see an unfamiliar yellow caution sign, I’m thinking maybe the battery needs replacing or there’s a serious software issue.
 Naturally, I explore and the alert reads ‘Enable Google Play services.’
 Really, I must?
 I thought I’d ignore it but it kept coming back.
+After spending precious time that I did not plan to, I still couldn’t disable this icon.
+Totally frustrated, I eventually gave in to the pressure as I realised, not that it wouldn’t stop but it can’t stop, it’s an alert that’s not designed to be turned off.
+Does this sound like a typical event in your smart (er than you) phone life?

 By Fiona Hawthorne.png